TanvirOnGH/firefox-config/readme.md

 - Userscripts
 - Userstyles
 - Custom theme
-- Consistent and matching colors across various elements and the UI
+- Various performance and privacy tweaks

 ## Where do each files go